kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->
-Most of the fundamental changes to enable this feature for Windows containers is dependent on changes within hcsshim, which serves as the runtime (container creation and management) coordinator and shim layer for containerd.
+Most of the fundamental changes to enable this feature for Windows containers is dependent on changes within [hcsshim](https://github.com/microsoft/hcsshim), which serves as the runtime (container creation and management) coordinator and shim layer for containerd on Windows.

 However:
 - Several upstream changes are required to support this feature in Kubernetes, including changes to containerd, OCI, CRI, and kubelet.
 The identified changes include (see CRI and Kubelet Implementation Details below for more details on changes):
     - Containerd: enabling host network mode for privileged containers and pods ([working prototype demo](https://drive.google.com/file/d/1WQO2NDX34Z1FPbW7jEymhcPMY4AZWQSE/view)).
 Prototype is done using containerd runtimehandler but this proposal is to use cri-api.
     - OCI spec: https://github.com/opencontainers/runtime-spec